 Problems That Occur When You Pour Concrete in Hot Weather

 According to the American Concrete Institute, hot weather is more than just air temperature.
 Hot weather is defined as ambient temperatures above 90 °F, including low humidity and high wind speeds.
 In conditions hotter than 77 °F, the water used to hydrate and cure the cement can evaporate, increasing the concrete’s temperature and presenting problems such as weakness, shrinkage, and cracking.

 However, proper precautions help you successfully pour concrete during hot or cold weather.
 Here are some tips to ensure your concrete project is done the right way, even if you’re working outside that ideal 40 °F to 60 °F window.

 Tips for Pouring Concrete in Cold Weather

 When you pour concrete in cold weather, maintaining the correct temperatures for the curing process is extremely important.
-Concrete must set before it is exposed to freezing temperatures.
+Concrete must be completely set before it is exposed to freezing temperatures.
 You can overcome cold weather challenges by following the tips below:

 - Store concrete materials in a warm, dry place

 - Thaw frozen ground, snow, or ice with heaters